For questions and information regarding COVID-19, please visit The Graduate and Postdoctoral Studies FAQ page.

 Additional resources may be recorded.
 If the additional webinars are recorded, they will be accessible on the Resources page.

 Do I need to register for orientation events?

 Most orientation events are directed at graduate students, and the topics covered will not be of interest to your family members.
-We ask only graduate students to attend these events.
-However, during Orientation Week there are many social events hosted by the Graduate Student Society.
-Although priority is given to new graduate students, some last minute tickets may be available for your family members.
+We ask only graduate students to participate in these events.